SulaimanTonmoy/Riseatseven-v2/README.md

-# Rise at Seven Website Replica
+# Rise at Seven v2

 A modern, responsive replica of the Rise at Seven website built with vanilla HTML, CSS, and JavaScript.
 This project recreates the design and functionality of the award-winning search-first content marketing agency's website.